Market Sentiment Indicator: The Trend Indicator

 The Tactical Investor Trend Indicator: Ideal for Spotting Tops

 “The Tactical Trend Indicator proves effective in identifying opportune entry points and pinpointing topping actions.
-For instance, FXE, a Euro proxy, initiated sell signals in August 2011 and has consistently generated them since.
+For instance, FXE, a Euro proxy, initiated sell signals in August 2011 and has consistently generated them.
 The strategy involved buying calls during the intervals marked by blue arrows.
 This dynamic approach provided ample opportunities for futures traders, equity players, and options enthusiasts to capitalize on the market’s downward movement, securing substantial profits.

 Similar calls were made for Gold and the dollar in 2011.
 At that time, the strategy pivoted to a bullish stance on the dollar while adopting a bearish outlook on the Euro and Gold.
-Subscribers following these recommendations closed their positions in Silver bullion (with profits exceeding 1000%), Gold Bullion (700% plus), and Palladium bullion (approximately 800%).
+Subscribers following these recommendations closed their positions in Silver Bullion (with profits exceeding 1000%), Gold Bullion (700% plus), and Palladium Bullion (approximately 800%).
 This underscores the Tactical Investor’s proficiency in navigating market trends for significant gains.”

 Tactical Trend indicator times perfect entry and exit points for Dow Industrial